Once taken as fact, these whitetail myths are now standing between you and deer hunting truth

-It’s a common belief the oldest doe in the herd is also always the biggest doe.
+It’s a common belief the oldest doe in the herd is also always the biggest one.
 Not true.
 Does generally reach their peak body size/weight around the age of four or five.
 Older does, especially those that make it past the age of seven or eight, typically weigh less than middle-aged does.

 On the flip side, it’s important to understand what you’re looking at with each given encounter.
 If a doe and two fawns step out, sure, the biggest one is the oldest doe.
 However, if six or seven antlerless deer walk into view, don’t automatically assume the biggest is the oldest.
 Sometimes really old does can resemble yearling and 2-year-old does.
-Pay close attention to other body characteristics and weight/fat distribution to see the entire picture.
+Pay close attention to other body characteristics and weight / fat distribution to see the entire picture.

 Image 1 of 20

 Many people believe doe fawns become sexually mature once they reach a certain age.
 That’s false.
 They become sexually mature once they reach a certain weight.
 Different doe fawns reach that weight threshold at different ages.
-Factors that influence when this threshold is reached include time of birth, its mother’s effectiveness as a provider/protector, weather, available food sources and genetics.
+Factors that influence when this threshold is reached include time of birth, its mother’s effectiveness as a provider / protector, weather, available food sources, and genetics.

 Some doe fawns will conceive.
 Some won’t conceive until they’re 1½ years old the following fall.
 Others breed somewhere in-between.
 But it’s different for every doe and weight is the deciding factor.

-Photo credit: Josh Honeycutt
+Image by Josh Honeycutt

 Image 2 of 20

 Some people think they can determine the sex of the animal based on a single track.
 That’s lunacy.
 The only way to know what made a given track is to see the animal make it.
 There are too many variables to accurately gauge whether it’s a buck or doe based on one track alone.
-That said, as with most things, you can get somewhat of an idea with some additional intel.
+That said, you can get somewhat of an idea with some additional intel.
 If you have multiple tracks to analyze, it is sometimes possible to guess the sex of a deer.

 Bucks are wider in the front and narrower in the back.
 For bucks, front tracks will be noticeably farther apart than rear tracks.
 It’s opposite with does.
 They are narrower in the front and wider in the rear.
 Carefully analyzing a set of tracks could lead you to better understand the deer that made it.
 But you need more than one track to do it.

-Photo credit: Josh Honeycutt
+Photo by Josh Honeycutt

 Image 3 of 20

-We’ve all heard that fella who thinks his buck-to-doe ratio is 1:10.
+We’ve all heard that fellow who thinks his buck-to-doe ratio is 1:10.
 But it’s virtually impossible to observe a ratio higher than 1:5, and three does per buck is even more realistic in a bad situation.
 Don’t be fooled by those who try to say otherwise.
 The data proves them wrong.

 “Observed ratios are generally skewed toward does because during hunting season antlerless deer (does and fawns) are often more viewable than bucks, and many hunters inadvertently consider fawns as adult does.”
 Adams said.
 “Also, in areas of high buck harvest, the actual and observed sex ratios truly can dramatically favor does during and following the hunting season.
 However, this likely was not the case prior to the season.”